Canada mayflower

 Frequently Asked Questions

-You can tell them apart by the flowers: Canada mayflower has tiny, 4-petaled starry flowers in an upright cluster, while the invasive Lily of the Valley (Convallaria majalis) has larger, 6-petaled drooping bell-shaped flowers.
-Additionally, Canada mayflower is usually much shorter.
+Look at the flowers: Canada mayflower has tiny, 4-petaled starry flowers in a cluster, whereas the invasive Lily-of-the-Valley (Convallaria majalis) has larger, downward-hanging white bells.

 Record Canada mayflower at your habitat